DavesCodeMusings/raspberry-cobbler/docs/side-quests/gps-time.md

 ~ # cgps
 ```

-If all goes well, the result will be a list of the satellites the GPS device can see as well as how many it's using to maintain a position fix.
+If all goes well, the result will be a list of which satellites are in view, as well as how many the GPS device is using to maintain a position fix.

 ## Installing chronny
 Assuming the package has been downloaded to /tmp.